AI Screenr

 • Full transcript of the conversation, searchable and time-stamped.

-Scoring uses the rubric version saved at the time of the interview.
-If you tune the rubric mid-pipeline, earlier interviews keep their original scores and the new rubric applies from that point forward — you see clean version history instead of silent recomputation.
+Scoring uses the version of the criteria saved at the time of the interview.
+If you adjust the criteria in the middle of a hiring process, earlier interviews keep their original scores and the new criteria apply from that point forward.
+You see clean version history instead of silent recalculation.

 Every role page has a sample report.
-Spot-check a few: QA Engineer, DevOps Engineer, Software Engineer, Product Manager.
+Check a few: QA Engineer, DevOps Engineer, Software Engineer, Product Manager.

 Step 4 — You Review the Ranked Shortlist

-The dashboard ranks candidates by overall score with knockouts surfaced up front.
+The dashboard sorts candidates by overall score with disqualification flags at the top.
 A typical review cycle:

 1. Scan the ranked list.
-Top 20% usually deserve a closer look.
-Knockout-triggered candidates drop to the bottom.
+The top 20% usually deserve a closer look.
+Candidates with triggered disqualification rules drop to the bottom.

 2. Open the top reports.
-Read the 2–3 sentence summary first, then the strengths / risks bullets, then skim the evidence the AI flagged.
+Read the 2 to 3 sentence summary first, then the strengths and risks bullets, then skim the evidence the AI flagged.

 3. Decide.
 Advance, reject, or flag for follow-up.
-Bulk-action the obvious rejects.
-Keep the strong-Yes tier for the hiring manager.
+Reject the clear no-fits in bulk.
+Keep the Strong Yes candidates for the hiring manager.

 4. Share with hiring managers.
-One click gives them a share link, a PDF, or a paste-able summary for Slack / email — no AI Screenr account needed.
+One click gives them a share link, a PDF, or a paste-able summary for Slack or email.
+No AI Screenr account needed.

-Recruiter time per candidate drops from 25–45 minutes of live call plus notes to roughly 5 minutes of reviewing a structured report.
-For concrete math on the hours saved at typical volumes, see replace screening calls.
+Recruiter time per candidate drops from 25 to 45 minutes of live call plus notes to roughly 5 minutes of reviewing a structured report.
+For concrete ROI calculations at typical volumes, see replace screening calls.

 AI scoring and report generationAutomatedUnder 2 minutes per candidate

-For a 50-candidate funnel, recruiter time drops from roughly 25 hours (live screens + notes) to roughly 5 hours (report review), freeing 20 hours per week for higher-leverage work.
+For a 50-candidate pipeline, recruiter time drops from roughly 25 hours (live screens plus notes) to roughly 5 hours (report review).
+That frees up 20 hours per week for more valuable work.

 Example Reports by Role

 AI Screenr covers every job category — from software engineering to healthcare, retail, construction, and hospitality.
-Each role page has a sample interview report so you can see exactly what lands in your dashboard.
-A selection below spanning technical, specialist, and service-sector roles:
+Each role page has a sample interview report so you can see exactly what arrives in your dashboard.
+A selection below across technical, specialist, and service-sector roles:

 RoleCategory